JulianJorgensen/jocelyn/_posts/2015-04-30-embodying-intentions.md

 title: Embodying Intentions
 date: 2015-05-01 00:00:00
 layout: post
-description: 'I needed to feel it in my body, my wants needed to be felt in my muscles, my bones, my blood, and in my cells.
-The body is what brings the intangible into the tangible, I learned to honour the body as an integral tool to my intentions and my spiritual journey.'
+description: 'The body is what brings the intangible into the tangible, I learned to honour the body as an integral tool to my intentions and my spiritual journey.'
 categories:
   - Spirituality
 video:
 image: /uploads/fe0c30-5d3dacfac1554cefaa3f75b9ee01d97a.jpg
 ---